 - UserDataUsageTrends.
 This event provides statistics related to user data usage of the User PDU Session.

-A consumer of UPF event exposure can subscribe to QoS monitoring event via SMF only and UPF sends the QoS Flow Performance information directly to this consumer.
+A consumer of UPF event exposure may subscribe to QoS monitoring event via SMF only and UPF sends the QoS Flow Performance information directly to this consumer.
 For this event, the interaction between SMF and UPF is over PFCP (TS 29.244 [69]).
 The subscription request can trigger in SMF end to end UL/DL delay measurements but only for QoS flows that have already been established.
 Clause 5.33.3 of TS 23.501 [2] describes how end to end UL/DL delay measurements for QoS flows are activated and measured triggered by a PCC rule received in SMF.
 By default, the Subscription request for QoS monitoring event refers to the QoS Flow associated to the default QoS rule.
 The subscription can target the QoS flows bound to an application by including an application identifier.

 Editor's note: It is FFS, how SMF identifies the QoS flows to monitor if application identifier is provided in the subscription from e.g. NWDAF, and application traffic was bound to QoS flows by PCC rules without application identifier in the service data flow detection information (see clause 6.1.3.22 of TS 23.503 [20])